wardbox/whatispent/ai/docs/7-post-release.md

     data constraints, as the code correctly requests a 6-month history on initial sync.
 - **Navigation Enhancements:**
   - Added "Dashboard" and "Transactions" links to the mobile navigation menu for logged-in users (`src/root/components/nav.tsx`).
   - Modified the landing page (`src/landing/LandingPage.tsx`) to conditionally display a "Go to Dashboard" button for authenticated users, replacing the default "Get Started" and "Log In" buttons.
+  - Updated the landing page (`src/landing/LandingPage.tsx`) to hide the main action buttons (Get Started/Log In/Go to Dashboard) until the user's authentication status (`isLoading` from `useAuth`) has finished loading.
 - **Transactions Page UI/UX:**
   - **Responsiveness:** Adjusted the layout of filter and sort buttons on the Transactions page (`src/transactions/TransactionsPage.tsx`) to stack vertically on small screens for better mobile usability.
   - **Cleaner Header:** Removed the redundant "All Transactions" title from the main content area of the Transactions page.
   - **Improved List Item Layout:** Refined the display of individual transaction items (`src/transactions/components/transactions-list.tsx`) on mobile by:
     - Stacking amount and account details vertically on the right.
     - Applying text truncation to prevent overflow.
     - Slightly reducing the category icon size.
     - Hiding the bank institution name on extra-small screens.
   - **Transaction Detail Dialog:**
     - Implemented a dialog (`src/transactions/components/transaction-detail-dialog.tsx`) that appears when a user clicks/taps on a transaction row, displaying detailed information.
     - Styled the dialog using flexbox and typography consistent with dashboard components for a cohesive look.
 - **Subscription Page UI:**
   - Vertically centered the subscription plan card on the `SubscriptionPage.tsx` for better presentation on various screen heights.
+- **Dashboard UI/UX:**
+  - **Synchronized Loading States:**
+    - Implemented a skeleton loader for the `CategorySummary` component (`src/dashboard/components/category-summary.tsx`) visible during initial data fetching.
+    - Lifted Plaid connection state (`isConnectingPlaid`) and post-connection syncing state (`syncingInstitutionId`) from `PlaidIntegration` and `PlaidLinkButton` up to the `DashboardPage` component (`src/dashboard/DashboardPage.tsx`).
+    - Passed these states down through props (`PlaidIntegration` -> `PlaidLinkButton`) to manage the button's loading spinner.
+    - Combined the initial category loading state, connection state, and syncing state in `DashboardPage` to determine the `isLoading` prop for `CategorySummary`.
+This ensures the category skeleton is displayed both while the Plaid connection is in progress (button spinner is active) and during the subsequent data refetch/sync.
+  - **Layout Adjustment:** Removed `space-y-4` from the main grid in `DashboardPage.tsx` to eliminate unwanted top margin on the "Connect Bank" section when items stack vertically.